Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Vitamin-B12-aptamer.md

 <font ><p class="header_box" id="description">Description</p></font>
 <font >In 1994, Jack W. Szostak'J et al. employed in vitro selection techniques to isolate aptamers with high-affinity binding sites for Cyanocobalamin (vitamin B12).
-In 2000, Charles Wilson et al. have determined the structure of the vitamin B12 RNA complex with its ligand by X-ray crystallography at 2.3 Å resolution.In 2012, M S Thakur et al. Pioneering nano RNA aptamer wires for analyzing vitamin B<sub>12</sub><sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+In 2000, Charles Wilson et al. have determined the structure of the vitamin B<sub>12</sub> RNA complex with its ligand by X-ray crystallography at 2.3 Å resolution.In 2012, M S Thakur et al. Pioneering nano RNA aptamer wires for analyzing vitamin B<sub>12</sub><sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>Jack W. Szostak isolated RNA chimeras specific for cyanocobalamin (vitamin B12) by in vitro screening using affinity chromatography.
-They first created a random sequence RNA library consisting of approximately 5*10^14 molecules.
-After eight rounds of screening and enzyme amplification, the library contained two main RNA sequences, with the primary sequence comprising 60% of the library.To determine the binding affinity, the dissociation constants (Kd) for the interaction between cyanocobalamin and the RNA aptamers were measured using equilibrium dialysis.
+<p>Jack W. Szostak isolated RNA chimeras specific for cyanocobalamin (vitamin B<sub>12</sub>) by in vitro screening using affinity chromatography.
+They first created a random sequence RNA library consisting of approximately 5*10<sup>14</sup> molecules.
+After eight rounds of screening and enzyme amplification, the library contained two main RNA sequences, with the primary sequence comprising 60% of the library.
+To determine the binding affinity, the dissociation constants (Kd) for the interaction between cyanocobalamin and the RNA aptamers were measured using equilibrium dialysis.
 The primary aptamer sequence had a Kd of approximately 320 nM with cyanocobalamin, while a smaller synthesized aptamer showed a Kd of 88 nM.
 Several RNA aptamers were identified, noted for their strong specificity and affinity to cyanocobalamin<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>